inuleeet/reinvent-api-client/README.md

-# Simple Local API Client
+# As User Sees It

 A lightweight, no-frills HTTP REST API client for local testing and development.